-Now that you know everything about Italian food and wine, you can begin to learn about Italy’s contemporary literature: humor writers, Achille Campanile, Beppe Severgnini or more serious ones, Natalia Ginzburg, Leonardo Sciascia, Alberto Moravia and many others.
+Now that you know everything about Italian food and wine, you can begin to learn about Italy’s contemporary literature: humor writers, Achille Campanile, Beppe Severgnini or more serious ones, Natalia Ginzburg, Dino Buzzati, Alberto Moravia and many others.
 And, while you discuss the text, your teacher will gently remind you about the subjunctive, the double negative and the use of ‘fare’ with the infinitive!
 Films based on reading material will be shown as available.

 Advanced Culture and Conversation

 A detailed study of a region’s geography, history, traditions, art and cuisine, will serve as the basis for advanced conversation.
-The region studied this fall will be Sicily.
+The region studied this semester will be Tuscany.